ShavonnahTiera/tut/step12.md

 On our Recipe Book page, we are going to create a listing of our individual recipes.

 To get the individual recipes to display, we are going to loop, or iterate, over a cursor from our database.
-First let's set up our template to loop through `{{#each}}` of the recipes and output the single recipe template.
+First let's set up our template to loop through `{{dstache}}#each}}` of the recipes and output the single recipe template.

 <!-- Recipes.html -->
 {{> DiffBox tutorialName="intermediate" step="12.1"}}